IBM 1130: Disk organization

 Following the system area, the cartridge contains up to three logical subdivisions: the fixed area, the user area, and working storage.
 Both the fixed area and user area store non-temporary programs and data.
 The fixed area size is defined by DUP, and stores data, and programs in core image format only.
 It is not repacked when files are deleted.
 The user area stores data and programs in any format.
 The boundary between the user area and working storage "floats"— the user area expands as files are added and contracts as it is repacked to reclaim space from deleted files.
 If a file needs to be modified, the usual process is to use // DUP commands to delete it, which moves any subsequent files back to close the gap, and then give that name to the temporary file as the new version of the file.
 Rarely modified files thus migrate towards the start of the disk as new files or new versions are appended, and frequently modified files are stored towards the end of the disk.

 Working storage starts after the last file in the user area and occupies all the remaining space on the cartridge.
 It may contain one temporary file created by the system or the user, such as the output of a compiler or an application program.
 This file is subject to possible deletion at the end of the current job, unless saved to the fixed area or the user area.

 All disk files are contiguous disk blocks, thus there is no fragmentation.
 A program can use and modify named files, but can not expand them beyond their created size.
 A program which creates more than one file must have all but one pre-allocated by a DUP.

 With limited disk space, program source files are normally kept as decks of cards.
 Users having larger requirements may have a disk of their own containing the operating system, but only their files, and would have to replace the "pool" system disk with theirs and restart the system when their programs are to be run.
 A system with a second disk drive that can be devoted entirely to one user's code and data provides some relief.

-A disk pack or cartridge is initialized for use on the 1130 by the Disk Pack Initialization Routine (DIPR).
-This routine scans the disk, and writes sector addresses on all cylinders, flags defective sectors, and writes a cartridge id on cylinder zero.
-DIPR is a Standalone program, which is loaded from cards or paper tape, and accepts the cartridge id from the system console.
+With Disk Monitor System version 1, a disk pack or cartridge is initialized for use on the 1130 by the Disk Pack Initialization Routine (DPIR).
+This routine scans the disk and writes sector addresses on all cylinders, flags defective sectors, and writes a cartridge id on cylinder zero.
+DPIR is a standalone program, which is loaded from cards or paper tape, and accepts the cartridge id from the system console.

+With Disk Monitor System version 2, disk cartridge initialization is performed with the Disk Cartridge Initialization Program (DCIP), which can also copy, dump, patch, analyze, and compare disks.